Quintuple meter: Rock

 In the late 1960s, quintuple meters began to appear with some frequency in rock-music contexts as well, where exploration of meters other than 4/4 became one of the hallmarks of progressive rock.
 One of the earliest examples is "Grim Reaper of Love" by The Turtles (May 1966).
 Another early example is the instrumental that ends the George Harrison song "Within You Without You" (from the 1967 Beatles' LP "Sgt.
 Pepper's Lonely Hearts Club Band"); isolated 5/4 bars also occur in the Beatles' songs "Happiness Is a Warm Gun" and "Across the Universe".
 The Byrds' LP The Notorious Byrd Brothers (recorded in the second half of 1967, and released in January 1968) contained two songs using quintuple meter, "Get to You" and "Tribal Gathering".

 Under the influence of Brubeck, Keith Emerson of Emerson, Lake & Palmer began exploring unusual meters at about this same time.
 His first quintuple-meter piece was "Azrael, the Angel of Death", written in 1968, and the meter cropped up again three years later in the opening instrumental section, "Eruption", of the title track and some later passages from the album Tarkus.

+The Grateful Dead song "Playing in the Band" was provisionally originally titled "The Main Ten", because it is performed in 10/4.

 Frank Zappa frequently played in 5; two specific documented examples are "Flower Punk" from 1968 (a repeating pattern of 4 bars of 5 followed by 4 bars of 7) and "Five Five Five" (bars of 5/8 combined with bars of 5/4).
 Zappa even had a hand signal with which he could cue the band to quickly switch into a quintuple meter at any time during a live performance.